tszklenar/CSFK_ML/README.md

-# CSFK ML group
+# CSFK Variable Star Classification with ML methods

-CSFK Variable Star Classification with ML methods
+Here we collect codes used by the Konkoly Machine Learning group

 ### Useful_codes
-Here we collect codes written by Batty
+Codes written by Batty.